 In general, X6 takes after X5.
 Thus it’s hard to tell the difference between these two for some people.
 Inside the cabin, the latest technology is going to be implemented.
 Smartphone app integration is one of the features as well as Bluetooth and Wi-Fi connection.
 Other features are updated infotainment system, adaptive cruise control, dual-zone climate control, and much more.
 There is plenty of space for both passengers and cargo.
 We won’t see any new materials added and everything else should remain the same as last year.

-Powertrain of the 2017 BMW X6 is consisted of two units and depends on the trim.
+The powertrain of the 2017 BMW X6 is consisted of two units and depends on the trim.
 The base engine is a 3.0-liter turbocharged V6.
 This engine comes with an output of 300 horsepower and exactly the same torque.
 This engine will be offered with sDrive35i and xDrive35i trims.
-The only difference between these two trims lies in driving system.
+The only difference between these two trims lies in the driving system.
 They are going to have RWD and AWD, respectively.
 As you see the base engine hasn’t been changed and the second unit is also same as before.
 The second choice offers more torque and more horsepower.
 A 4.4-liter eight-cylinder delivers 445 HP and 480 lb-ft of torque.
-It can be found under the hood of xDrive50i trim level.
+It can be found under the hood of the xDrive50i trim level.

-However the major drawback of this crossover is fuel economy.
-Currently the main trend in the car industry is manufacturing cars which use less fuel and have a tendency to low gas emission.
+However, the major drawback of this crossover is fuel economy.
+Currently, the main trend in the car industry is manufacturing cars which use less fuel and have a tendency to low gas emission.
 New X6 doesn’t follow that trend.
 Since there won’t be new materials and engines fuel economy is expected to be exactly the same as last year.
-This means EPA rating stands at 15 mpg in a city and 21 mpg on highway.
+This means EPA rating stands at 15 mpg in a city and 21 mpg on the highway.
 BMW must put more effort in the future to decrease fuel consumption.
 On the other hand, top speed and acceleration are just fine for a crossover.
 It goes from 0-60 mph in 5.7 seconds and it can develop 127 mph.

 Competition and Safety

 The main rivals of the 2017 BMW X6 are coming from Europe.
-Mercedes GLE-class, Audi Q7, Porsche Macan and Range Rover are the biggest competitors.
+Mercedes GLE-Class, Audi Q7, Porsche Macan and Range Rover are the biggest competitors.
 They all have similar safety features such as safety alarms, cruise control, lane assist, blind-spot monitoring system, etc. New X6 is also equipped with airbags, rearview camera, and parking assist.